-- Explore current environmental challenges such as climate change, water and land management, resource use and sustainability. - Apply scientific information to the management of our natural systems. - Understand how environmental science can affect policy and management changes. - The extended major in environmental science includes the choice of three streams: ecology, climate and environmental earth sciences.
+- Explore current environmental challenges such as climate change, water and land management, resource use and sustainability. - Apply scientific information to the management of natural systems. - Understand how environmental science can affect policy and management changes. - The extended major in environmental science includes the choice of three streams: ecology, climate and environmental earth sciences. - The extended major in environmental science includes the choice of three streams: ecology, climate and environmental earth sciences.